Sherab-Z/js-note-taker/pseudo.md

 3. Add note:
     //DONE - create newNote obj from Note class
-    - append newNote to BoardObj.boardArr array
+    - append newNote to BoardObj.notesArr array
     - append nodes to HTML DOM, using similar method as below:

             /* create + append Delete Button to each new list item */